In recent years, "Adaptive Surfing," which allows people with disabilities to enjoy surfing, has been gaining global attention.

 | AS-5 | Upper limb disabilities |

-JAPAN OPEN is held on beaches across Japan, including Chiba Prefecture.
+The JAPAN OPEN is held on beaches across Japan, including Chiba Prefecture.

-- Implementation of class-based competitions in accordance with international standards
+- Class-based competitions following international standards

 - Comprehensive support system by volunteer staff